bifurcation/expect-ct/draft-stark-expect-ct.md

 --- abstract

-TODO: Wite an abstract here
+This document defines a new HTTP header, named Expect-CT, that allows web host operators to instruct user agents to expect valid Signed Certificate Timestamps (SCTs) to be served on connections to these hosts.
+When configured in enforcement mode, user agents (UAs) will remember that hosts expect SCTs and will refuse connections that do not conform to the UA's Certificate Transparency policy.
+When configured in report-only mode, UAs will report the lack of valid SCTs to a URI configured by the host, but will allow the connection.
+By turning on Expect-CT, web host operators can discover misconfigurations in their Certificate Transparency deployments and ensure that misissued certificates accepted by UAs are discoverable in Certificate Transparency logs.

 --- middle

 # Introduction

-This document defines a new HTTP header that enables UAs to identify web hosts that wish to require the presence of Signed Certificate Timestamps (SCTs) in future Transport Layer Security (TLS) {{!RFC5246}} connections.
+This document defines a new HTTP header that enables UAs to identify web hosts that expect the presence of Signed Certificate Timestamps (SCTs) in future Transport Layer Security (TLS) {{!RFC5246}} connections.

 Web hosts that serve the Expect-CT HTTP header are noted by the UA as Expect-CT hosts.
 The UA evaluates each connection to an Expect-CT host for compliance with